Alternate Job Titles: Head of Radiology, Director of Radiology, Diagnostic Imaging Director, Director of Diagnostic Imaging, Radiology Director

 reports, job and employee pricing, and other powerful

-This chart describes the expected percentage of people who perform the job of Radiology Director that make less than that hourly rate.
-For example 50% of the people who perform the job of Radiology Director are expected to make less than the median.
+This chart describes the expected percentage of people who perform the job of Radiology Director in Dallas, TX that make less than that salary.
+For example 50% of the people who perform the job of Radiology Director in Dallas are expected to make less than the median.

 Directs and coordinates activities of a radiology or diagnostic imaging department in a hospital or other medical facility.
 Reviews work schedules and assigns duties to workers to maintain patient flow and achieve production goals.
 Oversees staff in operation of imaging equipment, such as x-ray machine, fluoroscope, CT scanner, or MRI equipment.
 Evaluates accuracy and quality of images and provides technical assistance to staff.
 Demonstrates new techniques, equipment, and procedures to staff.
 Implements and monitors radiation safety measures to ensure safety of patients and staff and compliance with regulatory requirements.
 Develops and implements plans, policies, and procedures regarding operations and staffing and, the purchasing of radiology supplies.
 May require an advanced degree.
 Typically reports to top management.
 Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
 Provides input to strategic decisions that affect the functional area of responsibility.
 May give input into developing the budget.
 Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
 Typically requires 3+ years of managerial experience.
 View full job description